Japanese Cards (Karuta)

 Cut off from their original source, these playing cards were developed in new and surprising ways.
 Decks were increased in complexity by adding more ranks or additional suits.
 Later on, new variants were introduced to circumvent anti-gambling laws, to obscure the true nature of the cards as gambling implements, or to simplify existing decks by removing suits or ranks.

-There are two main family “branches” of cards, and a third that derived from both of these:
+Within Japanese cards, there are two main “family branches” of card, and a third that eventually derived from both of these.

-1. Cards derived from Portuguese patterns, with suits and ranks.
+The first family is those cards which are derived from Portuguese patterns, and which are formed into decks with suits and ranks.
 In order of appearance these are:

-3. Hanafuda (花札, ‘flower cards’) are derived from a combination of both the Portuguese and the matching-type cards.
+The final type of card is Hanafuda (花札, ‘flower cards’), which are derived from a combination of both the Portuguese and the matching-type cards.

 References